Check Engine Light in Redondo Beach, Whittier and Torrance, CA

 My guy turned the light off and it came back on a week later.
 How come?

 A Check Engine Light can be fixed properly at Pacific Tire Motorsports in Redondo Beach and Whittier.
 The onboard diagnostic system is constantly performing a series of “self-tests” to determine if everything is working as designed and your car is running clean.
 When a failure is detected, the system will compensate if possible and many of these tests are temporarily turned off.
 This means the repair process can often lead down a trail of multiple problems.
 This is especially true if you have been driving with the check engine light on for several days.
-You can trust Pacific Tire Motorsports for your Redondo check engine light needs.
+You can trust Pacific Tire Motorsports for your check engine light needs in Redondo Beach, Whittier and Torrance, CA.

 Once repairs are completed, the OBD system re-starts its series of self-tests.
 Some of the self-tests require specific conditions to occur before they can be run.
 For example, one requires the engine to not be started for at least eight hours.
 Another requires the vehicle be driven for several minutes above 50 mph.
 This is why the testing phase is so critical to effecting a proper repair the first time.